awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-template-nested-applications.md

 You can deploy your nested application by using the AWS SAM CLI command `sam deploy`\.
 For more details, see [Deploying Serverless Applications](serverless-deploying.md)\.

 **Note**
 When you deploy an application that contains nested applications, you must acknowledge that\.
-You do this by passing CAPABILITY\_AUTO\_EXPAND to the [CreateCloudFormationChangeSet API](https://docs.aws.amazon.com/goto/WebAPI/serverlessrepo-2017-09-08/CreateCloudFormationChangeSet) or using the [https://docs.aws.amazon.com/cli/latest/reference/serverlessrepo/create-cloud-formation-change-set.html](https://docs.aws.amazon.com/cli/latest/reference/serverlessrepo/create-cloud-formation-change-set.html) AWS CLI command\.
+You do this by passing CAPABILITY\_AUTO\_EXPAND to the [CreateCloudFormationChangeSet API](https://docs.aws.amazon.com/goto/WebAPI/serverlessrepo-2017-09-08/CreateCloudFormationChangeSet),git status or using the [https://docs.aws.amazon.com/cli/latest/reference/serverlessrepo/create-cloud-formation-change-set.html](https://docs.aws.amazon.com/cli/latest/reference/serverlessrepo/create-cloud-formation-change-set.html) AWS CLI command\.
 For more information about acknowledging nested applications, see [Acknowledging IAM Roles, Resource Policies, and Nested Applications when Deploying Applications](https://docs.aws.amazon.com/serverlessrepo/latest/devguide/acknowledging-application-capabilities.html) in the *AWS Serverless Application Repository Developer Guide*\.